iambaangkok/Available-Time-Arranger/README.md

 - Example use case for ```Active```: I would likely to be available the same time for every Monday, but this Monday I might be busy, but if I am not busy, I will be available at this time)
 - The program supports multiple time ranges in the same day
   - in a day, only time range(s) where everyone is free will be the output
-- The program supports manual exclusions of name(s) (in case they say "This week I'm frickin busy!") or day of week
+- Manual exclusions of day(s) of week and name(s) can be specified (in case they say "This week I'm frickin busy!")
 - Currently, the program does not have much error detections

 **Planned features**